 - 3.9.1.1.
-Ex-officio (11): the Associate Vice President for Academic Affairs -Enrollment or designee; the Vice President for Student Affairs and Campus Diversity & Chief Diversity Officer or designee; the Chair of the Senate or designee; the Provost and Senior Vice President or designee; the Director of the Office of Employee Relations and Compliance; the Director/Title IX Coordinator- Center for Prevention of Harassment and Discrimination Diversity Officer of Students or designee; Senior Associate Vice President for Student Affairs and Campus Diversity or designee; the Associate Vice President for Faculty Advancement and Student Success or designee; the Chair of Tribal Relations, Tribal Liaison or designee; the Director of the Center for Human Resources or designee; the Director of Student Ability Success Center or designee. - 3.9.1.2 Appointed (12): nine faculty members, one of whom shall chair, including one from each college, the Library, and SDSU Imperial Valley, at least one of whom shall be a Senator, nominated by the Committee on Committees and Elections and appointed by the Senate; one staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate, and two students including a representative from the Associated Students appointed in accordance with procedures established by the Associated Students.
+Ex-officio (11): the Associate Vice President for Academic Affairs Enrollment or designee; the Vice President for Student Affairs or designee; the Vice President for Student Affairs and Campus Diversity & Chief Diversity Officer or designee; the Chair of the Senate or designee; the Provost and Senior Vice President or designee; the Director of the Office of Employee Relations and Compliance; the Director/Title IX Coordinator- Center for Prevention of Harassment and Discrimination Diversity Officer of Students or designee; Senior Associate Vice President for Student Affairs and Campus Diversity or designee; the Associate Vice President for Faculty Advancement and Student Success or designee; the Chair of Tribal Relations, Tribal Liaison or designee; the Associate Chief Diversity Officer for HSI and Regional Affairs; the Director of the Center for Human Resources or designee; the Director of Student Ability Success Center or designee. - 3.9.1.2 Appointed (12): nine faculty members, one of whom shall chair, including one from each college, the Library, and SDSU Imperial Valley, at least one of whom shall be a Senator, nominated by the Committee on Committees and Elections and appointed by the Senate; one staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate, and two students including a representative from the Associated Students appointed in accordance with procedures established by the Associated Students.

-3.9.1.1.3.
-The appointed faculty members shall serve three-year, staggered terms.
+- 3.9.1.13.
+The appointed faculty members shall serve three-year, staggered terms. - 3.9.1.24.

-- 3.9.1.24.
 Membership on the committee shall include representation from diverse campus groups. - 3.9.1.35.
 The chair of the Committee, in consultation with the President, may request the service and advice of educational and community leaders.